Park So-jin: 2013–2016: Collaborations and Family Outing OST

 On March 14, 2013, Girl's Day released the full-length album Expectation.
 Sojin wrote the intro song "Girl's Day World", and co-wrote the lyrics for "I Don't Mind" with her fellow members.
 On October 15, Girl's Day released the song "Let's Go", written and composed by Sojin.

 On March 2, 2014, Sojin collaborated with hip hop artist Crucial Star on a remake of Park Hye-kyung's song "Three Things I Want to Give You".

 On January 30, 2015, Sojin lent her voice for "Dizzy Dizzy" for Part 2 of her SBS' weekend drama Family Outing OST.

 2017–present: Acting career

 On June 24, 2020, So-jin has confirmed her appearance in MBC's 'The Spies Who Loved Me', which will be aired in October.

 On June 23, 2021, So-jin cast as the drama Alchemy of Souls.

 On September 15, 2021, So-jin cast as the main in Sh**ting Stars.

 On June 17, 2022, So-jin cast as the one act-drama Don't Announce Your Husband's Death as role Yoo Young-joo.

-Influences
+Personal life

+Relationship

+On October 6, 2023, Sojin announced on her fan cafe that she will marry actor Lee Dong-ha in November 2023.
+They married in a private ceremony on November 18 somewhere in Seoul, attended by their close acquaintances and friends of both families.

+Influence

 Sojin said that her biggest influence in life is Uhm Jung-hwa.
 She describes her as a long time leader of her generation who shows abundant expressiveness and depth.